microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 ## Local environment setup

-For the SQL API for cosmos the environment will require `azure-cosmos` pip installed so that you can use the cosmos db custom prompt flow connection within your python code.
+For using the Cosmos SQL API, ensure that the `azure-cosmos` package is installed in your environment.
+This enables you to utilize the Cosmos DB custom connection in your Python code.

-However since we are using the postgresql citus API we will need to install the required **ODBC drivers** and other required packages to your local machine environment.
-For Linux, you can set up the environment with the following steps:
+However since in this tutorial, we are using the **PostgreSQL Citus API**, so we will need to install the required **ODBC drivers** and other necessary packages to your local machine environment.
+For Linux, you can follow these steps:

 1. Install system packages required for **pyodbc**